zio/zio/docs/datatypes/tpriorityqueue.md

 title:  "TPriorityQueue"
 ---

 A `TPriorityQueue[A]` is a mutable queue that can participate in STM transactions.
-A `TPriorityQueue` contains values of type `A` that an `Ordering` is defined on.
+A `TPriorityQueue` contains values of type `A` for which an `Ordering` is defined.
 Unlike a `TQueue`, `take` returns the highest priority value (the value that is first in the specified ordering) as opposed to the first value offered to the queue.
-The ordering that elements with the same priority will be taken from the queue is not guaranteed.
+The ordering of elements sharing the same priority when taken from the queue is not guaranteed.

 ## Creating a TPriorityQueue